Peltophryne: Species

 There are 14 species in this genus:

 Conservation

-The International Union for Conservation of Nature has assessed many of the species as "Critically Endangered" (Peltophryne florentinoi, Peltophryne fluviatica, and Peltophryne lemur) or "Endangered" (Peltophryne cataulaciceps, Peltophryne fracta, and Peltophryne longinasus).
-The only surviving wild population of Peltophryne lemur has been supported by captive bred animals.
+The International Union for Conservation of Nature has assessed many of the species as "Critically Endangered" (Peltophryne florentinoi, Peltophryne fluviatica, and Peltophryne lemur) or "Endangered" (Peltophryne cataulaciceps, Peltophryne guentheri, and Peltophryne longinasus), primarily due to habitat loss from development.
+Surviving wild populations of Peltophryne lemur have been supported by captive bred animals.